MeteoSwiss/meteodata-lab/README.md

 > [!WARNING]
 > This project is in BETA and under active development.
 Interfaces and functionality are subject to change.

-MeteoData Lab is a NumPy/Xarray-based Python library for processing and analyzing gridded meteorological data.
+Meteodata-lab is a NumPy/Xarray-based Python library for processing and analyzing gridded meteorological data.
 It supports GRIB (read/write) and is tailored to common workflows that require data interpolation, regridding to custom grids (e.g., Swiss grid or rotated lat/lon), and the computation of advanced meteorological fields.

 ## Installation